WVUHPC/2025-Introduction-HPC/episodes/302-tmux.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Exercise: TMUX Sessions, Windows and Panes
+## Exercise: tmux Sessions, Windows and Panes

-> This exercise will help you familiarize yourself with the three concepts in TMUX.
+This exercise will help you familiarize yourself with the three concepts in TMUX.

->
->   1. Create three sessions on TMUX, and give each of them different names, either creating the session with the name or using **C-b $** to rename session names.
+1. Create three sessions on TMUX, and give each of them different names, either creating the session with the name or using **C-b $** to rename session names.

->
->   2. In one of those sessions, create two windows, and in the other, create three windows.
+2. In one of those sessions, create two windows, and in the other, create three windows.
 Move between sessions to accomplish this.

->
->   3. In one of those windows, split the window vertically, on another horizontally, and on the third one create 3 panes and cycle between the different layouts using **C-b SPACE**
+3. In one of those windows, split the window vertically, on another horizontally, and on the third one create 3 panes and cycle between the different layouts using **C-b SPACE**

->
->   4. Detach or close your terminal and reconnect, attach your sessions, and verify that your windows and panes remain the same.
+4. Detach or close your terminal and reconnect, attach your sessions, and verify that your windows and panes remain the same.

 :::::::::::::::: solution